medivhna/TF_Face_Toolbox/README.md

 Results on mainstream face recognition benchmarks are coming soon.

-\* As far as we know, our code is the first A-softmax loss implementation in TensorFlow. @shangwenxiang reproduced the LFW accuracy **99.4%** on SphereFaceNet-20 with this implementation.
+\* As far as we know, our code is the first A-softmax loss implementation in TensorFlow. [@shangwenxiang](https://github.com/shangwenxiang) claims to reproduce the LFW accuracy **99.4%** on SphereFaceNet-20 with our implementation.
+It exceed the results for original implementation.

 ## Usage
 For training: